RichLewis007/AI-Asteroids/RUNNING-LOCALLY.md

    - Refresh the page in your browser
    - You should see "RUNNING LOCALLY" at the top
    - Start a game and play until you die
-   - Click "Generate Report" to see the AI after-action report
+   - The AI after-action report will be automatically generated and displayed

 ## What to see with AI key set